GHK-Cu (200mg)

 GHK-Cu and Cancer Cells

-In 2010, Hong Y. et al. (Department of Colorectal Surgery, Singapore General Hospital, Singapore) observed the potential of GHK-Cu to reverse the synthesis of a group of genes that play a role in the metastatic spreading of colon cancer.[7]
+In 2010, Hong Y. et al. (Department of Colorectal Surgery, Singapore General Hospital, Singapore) observed the potential of GHK-Cu to reverse the synthesis of a group of genes that play a role in the metastatic spreading of colon cancer.[12]
 GHK-Cu peptide was observed to yield results within the study conditions at a low concentration.
-The researchers also concluded that “Gly-His-Lys and securinine could reverse the differential expressions of these genes significantly, suggesting that they have combinatorial … effect on the metastasis-prone [cases].”
+The researchers also concluded that “Gly-His-Lys and securinine might reverse the differential expressions of these genes significantly, suggesting that they have combinatorial … effect on the metastasis-prone [cases].”

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.